johnshearing/ElectricalSafety/README.md

         enough current would flow into the earth to trip the circuit breaker.
     -   As a result the metal chassis would remain hot at 120 volts.
-    -   The ground at the grounding rod would also be hot at 120 volts and a voltage gradiant would spread out from the grounding rod.
+    -   The ground at the grounding rod would also be hot at 120 volts and a voltage gradient would spread out from the grounding rod.
     -   If you were to touch the hot machine with one hand and touch another Equipment Grounded machine with the other hand then current would pass through your heart and you would likely die.